 KGI will accept evaluations from World Education Services, Inc, Josef Silny & Associates, Inc, Educational Credential Evaluators, Inc, International Education Research Foundation, Inc, American Association of Collegiate Registrars and Admissions Officers (AACRAO) Foreign Education Credential Services, and Educational Perspectives.

-After PharmCAS has verified documents and forwarded them to KGI School of Pharmacy, the admissions team will review and evaluate each completed admission packet to determine whether to extend an invitation to complete the supplemental application.
+After PharmCAS has verified documents and forwarded them to KGI School of Pharmacy, the admissions team will review and evaluate each verified admission packet to determine whether to extend an invitation to complete the supplemental application.
 Applications will be reviewed on a rolling basis.
 Those selected to proceed with the application process will receive an e-mail invitation to access the supplemental application and schedule an interview.
 Interviews will ascertain interest in the focus of the Pharmacy Program at KGI, understanding of contemporary pharmacy, oral and written communication skills, leadership skills, maturity, and dedication.